 Step 2: EPA would determine if the proposed use of pesticide would result in environmental concentrations that have the potential to affect listed species and/or their habitat.
 This would be a generic (not site-specific) assessment and effects on individual members of the listed species would be analyzed.
 If the predicted concentrations of the pesticide could adversely affect individuals in the listed species population, EPA would consult with the appropriate Service (FWS/NMFS).

 Step 3: FWS or NMFS would determine if local (site-specific) concentrations of the pesticide would affect the listed species (directly or indirectly) in a manner that would change the ability of their population to persist or recover.

-The committee suggested the agencies coordinate throughout the process as this would effectively combine EPA’s expertise in pesticides with the Services’ expertise in listed species.
+The committee felt that increased all-around cooperation between the agencies would effectively combine EPA’s expertise in pesticides with the Services’ expertise in listed species.
 They also provided other recommendations to harmonize the risk assessment process between the agencies.
 Most of them are listed below:

 a) Since the EPA and Services use different sources of data to make decisions, the committee suggested a broad data search be conducted at the beginning of any assessment.
 The data must be screened for relevance and then reviewed for quality.
 Since stakeholders (like pesticide companies) can provide valuable and relevant data, they must be involved in the assessment.